Young Innovator Awards in Translational Research

 Applications are continuously accepted and will be considered based on merit and availability of funds.
 The maximum request cannot exceed $1,500 and must be used as allowed by NC State guidelines for travel (including transportation, registration, accommodations, etc).

 Applications must be submitted by a CCMTR faculty member.
 However, funds can be requested for the presenting author whether faculty, post-doctoral fellow or graduate student.
 Fellows and graduate student participation in scientific meetings is encouraged.
-The oral or poster presentation must be related to work supported, at least in part, by the CCMTR.
+The oral or poster presentation must be related to work funded by the CCMTR.

 Click here to download the application.
 The accepted meeting abstract must be included.
 The abstract from the CCMTR-supported project must also be included.